Suez Canal: Blocked ship could be refloated in hours | DW | 27.03.2021

 Could take weeks to refloat

 Dislodging the ship is expected to take about a week, possibly longer, as news agency Bloomberg reported Friday.
-The Suez Canal Authority, which operates the waterway, has not provided an update on when it will be navigable again.
-The container ship, which sails under Panamanian flag, ran aground Tuesday morning and has been diagonally wedged in the canal ever since.
+The Suez Canal Authority, which operates the waterway, has not provided an update on when the canal will be navigable once again.
+The container ship, which sails under Panamanian flag, is wedged diagonally across the vital transport link.

 -